bryanbharper/Philectrosophy_Net6/Server/public/blog.posts/cramped-and-aligned-brackets.md

 >
 > _-- Robert C. Martin_

-The less brain power we need to use to visually process information, the more we have available for reasoning about the problem at hand!
+The less brain power we need to use to visually process information, the more we have available for reasoning about the problem at hand.

 ### Visualizing Scope
 Quickly discerning the scope of an expression is essential to understanding the code you're scrutinizing.
-Let's compared how easily we can discern scope with our two bracket styles.
+Let's compare how easily we can discern scope with our two bracket styles.

 Using aligned brackets, we see that the beginning and end brackets line up, creating a quick visual guide.
 And in many IDEs a line is even drawn between these aligned brackets, making it even easier!
 To really highlight this, I've installed the [Indent Rainbow plugin](https://plugins.jetbrains.com/plugin/13308-indent-rainbow).
 Take a look: